zalando-incubator/kube-ingress-aws-controller/README.md

 ## Upgrade

+### <v0.18.0 to >=v0.18.0

+Version `v0.18.0` vendors-in https://github.com/mweagle/go-cloudformation library to enable addition of missing CloudFormation features.
+It was last updated in October 2021 and recommends to use https://github.com/awslabs/goformation which is archived since October 2024.

 ### <v0.17.0 to >=v0.17.0

 Version `v0.17.0` uses the controller context in the AWS Adapter API's, so as to pass context to the AWS SDK Go v2.